Victoria Bridge, Penrith

-In 1850 the Government, reacting to lobbying by Penrith locals, passed an Act authorising the construction of a bridge at the western end of Jamison Road.
+In 1850 the Government of New South Wales, reacting to lobbying by Penrith locals, passed an Act authorising the construction of a bridge at the western end of Jamison Road.
 This scheme never went ahead.
-A second Act was passed in 1851 authorising the formation of a company, allocating A₤6,000 for the construction of the bridge and allowing for the collection of tolls on the bridge.
+A second Act was passed in 1851 authorising the formation of a company, allocating A£6,000 for the construction of the bridge and allowing for the collection of tolls on the bridge.
 Following this act the Penrith and Nepean Bridge Company was formed.
-A further Act in 1854 increased the allocated funds to ₤20,000.
+A further Act in 1854 increased the allocated funds to £20,000.
 The first directors of the Penrith and Nepean Bridge Company were local entrepreneurs Robert Fitzgerald, James Thomas Ryan, Edwin Rouse, John Perry, Charles York, Henry Hall, Alexander Fraser.
 Construction of the bridge was under the supervision of David McBeth, a Scottish surveyor.

 The bridge, completed in December 1855, was 700 ft long and 26 ft wide, becoming the first bridge across the Nepean River in the area.
-McBeth received a ₤200 bonus on top of his ₤300 salary for the timely completion of the works, the toll rights for the first year were sold by the Penrith and Nepean Bridge Company for ₤2,250 and traffic flowed across the bridge.
-The successful Penrith and Nepean Bridge Company held a celebration party costing approximately ₤1,000 on the new bridge to celebrate its completion.
+McBeth received a £200 bonus on top of his £300 salary for the timely completion of the works, the toll rights for the first year were sold by the Penrith and Nepean Bridge Company for £2,250 and traffic flowed across the bridge.
+The successful Penrith and Nepean Bridge Company held a celebration party costing approximately £1,000 on the new bridge to celebrate its completion.
 Opened in January 1856, the bridge was destroyed by floods in 1857, and again rebuilt.
 Surviving the February 1860 flood, it was again destroyed in May 1860.

 Unfortunately this success did not last long.
 In August 1857 a flood carried away the four centre spans, no doubt due to the poor security of the mid-stream timber piles which reportedly were frayed like mop heads where McBeth had attempted to drive them into rock.
 McBeth had lacked experience and knowledge in bridge building and although the piles close to the bank went in easily, the mid-stream timber piles had struck rock and failed to achieve a secure penetration.